Gateway58/math-tools/README.md

 # math-tools
+WARNING!: These "Tools" aren't even close to finished, don't rely on the anwsers or numbers they give you, this is only some hour work I have done in order to gain more knowlege in math and programming, I will improve these files every time I see a similar problem and they give the wrong anwser.
+(Warning!: i wont improve this eventually)
 This repository contains all different math tools that can come in handy in personal use or in specific contests like naboj.
 This will be one of the only ones that will get consistent updates, because its not hard to edit, improve such or even add new ones.